jeet1995/cloud-simulator/cloud-simulator/README.md

 component is mapped to a network topology with the help of a `*.brite` file.
 Then I proceed to run a map-reduce job to complete my simulation and record results arising from introducing variations in VM allocation policies and cloudlet's CPU utilization models which are reported.

+### Network topology

+- The following topology was created with the help of `network-topology-1.brite`

+![network-topology](images/network-topology.jpg)

+- Edge switches

+     Connects all hosts of a datacenter.

+     No. of edge switches = 25

+     No. of ports = 5

+- Aggregate switches

+     Connects all edge switches.

+     No. of aggregate switches = 5

+     No. of ports = 5

+- Root switches

+    Connects all datacenters

+    No. of root switches = 1

+    No. of ports = 3

+- Each simulations runs a total of 3 datacenters where each datacenter has 2 hosts.

 ### Code flow overview

+#### Code flow

+- `MapReduceJobRunner` : This is the entry point of the application which loads the `cloud-service-providers.conf` to load the configuration of **datacenters** and the `map-reduce-job.conf` file which loads the config for the **map-reduce** job.
+- **Factory pattern** is used to create various components in the simulation - be it switches, datacenters, hosts etc.
+- `DecoratedCloudletsTableBuilder` : This class is an extension over `CloudletsTableBuilder` for displaying extra parameters as far as execution of cloudlets is concerned.
+- `NetworkDatacenterUtils` : This is a utility class to add **root switches** and map **network components** to a network topology.

 #### Map Reduce Model design

-- Here, my model consists of the primary components :
+Here, my model consists of the primary components :

-  `Client` : This component generates a request to submit the map-reduce job.
+-  `Client` : This component generates a request to submit the map-reduce job.
 As a part of this request, the `Client` requires virtual machines and cloudlets for the job to be run.

-  `ResourceManager` : This component accepts the request from the client and generates the mappers and reducers required to complete the task with the help of the configuration pertaining to a map-reduce job specified in the `map-reduce-job.conf` file.
+-  `ResourceManager` : This component accepts the request from the client and generates the mappers and reducers required to complete the task with the help of the configuration pertaining to a map-reduce job specified in the `map-reduce-job.conf` file.

-  `JobTracker` : This component resolves a reducer for a given mapper and keep listening to events generates by a mapper.
+-  `JobTracker` : This component resolves a reducer for a given mapper and keep listening to events generates by a mapper.
 Upon completion of the mapper, it submits a request for the corresponding reducer to be run.

-  `Mapper` : This is the component which extends the `NetworkCloudlet` and has a one to one corresponds with that of a mapper in the map-reduce framework.
+-  `Mapper` : This is the component which extends the `NetworkCloudlet` and has a one to one corresponds with that of a mapper in the map-reduce framework.

-  `Reducer` :  This is the component which extends the `NetworkCloudlet` and has a one to one corresponds with that of a reducer in the map-reduce framework.
+-  `Reducer` :  This is the component which extends the `NetworkCloudlet` and has a one to one corresponds with that of a reducer in the map-reduce framework.

-### Network topology

-- The following topology was created with the help of `network-topology-1.brite`

-![network-topology](images/network-topology.jpg)

 ### VM allocation policies compared